 - Sustainability is the gift of the community to give – Over 3 years have passed since Adele’s initial conversations with Vicky and Jo and the movement continues to grow.

 Touchstone 3 lifts-up the incredible power and value of local residents actively appreciating local assets (especially what is local and in their control) and viewing them as the primary resources for building their communities.
 This jars in a deliciously disruptive way with more traditional approaches that encourage residents to see their primary assets as external and institutional.
-Touchstone 3 also emphasises the fact that many of these local resources are invisible and unconnected – they can only be revealed through curious conversations filled with searching questions.
-Hence in essence what Vicky and Jo did was to find a group of other local residents in Clayton West prepared to make the invisible visible, and then to wonder out loud: “How might we connect these “local assets” up more effectively?”
+Touchstone 3 also emphasise the fact that many of these local resources are invisible and unconnected – they can only be revealed through curious conversations filled with searching questions.
+Hence in essence what Vicky and Jo did with the support of Adele, was to find a group of other neighbours in Clayton West who were prepared to make the invisible visible, and then to wonder out loud: “How might we connect these “local assets” up more effectively?”
 Open Village was their response, a local invention, particular to that place, and that place alone.

 John McKnight often shares a story of a visit he made to the West of Ireland in the mid 60s.
 One day he wanted to go fishing and so he went into a local store and asked the shopkeeper: “do you sell bait?”, to which the shopkeeper asked” “when you say ‘bait’, what do you mean exactly?”.
 “Well like worms”, John replied.
 The shopkeeper smiled and offered this advice: “Well if I was you I’d turn around the way I came, and if you look on the ground outside the front door to the left and right, you’ll see two white washed flag stones, I think if you lifted up one of those, you’d find all the bait you need.”
 It’s a wonderful allegory which captures the essence of Touchstone 3, discovering the worms was just the start, John then needed to hook his bait, cast his line and catch some fish.
 The ABCD process then is three-fold: a) Discover, b) Connect, c) Mobilise.

-Asset-mapping is not an action step, nor should it be about data gathering.
-It is essential about resident to resident relationship building.
-Adele understood this and so she didn’t do an asset map to or for the community, she enabled them to do it by themselves and where needed she carried their golf clubs, moved silly barriers out of the way, and paid close attention to people who might be vulnerable to not having their gift seen and received.
+Asset-mapping/appreciating assets is not an action step, nor should it be about data gathering.
+It is essentially about resident to resident relationship building.
+Vicky, Jo and Adele understood this and they didn’t do an asset map to or for the community, they organised, and enabled the conditions within neighbours could appreciate what they have in all its abundance.

 Chris Chinnock, Cormac Russell